cemenenkoff/pythonomicon/README.md

 <!-- TOC --><a name="242-hotkeys"></a>
 ### 2.4.2 Hotkeys
 Using hotkeys is the key to making coding feel comfortable and natural.
-It's essential to **automate your workflow**, and the less you have to move the mouse, the better your wrists will feel.
+It's essential to **automate your workflow**, and the less you have to move the mouse, [the better your wrists will feel](https://x-team.com/blog/avoid-carpal-tunnel-syndrome).

 VS Code is fully accessible from the keyboard.
 The most important key combination to know is `Ctrl` + `Shift` + `P`, which brings up the Command Palette.
-From here, you have access to all functionality within VS Code, including keyboard shortcuts for the most common operations.
+From there, you have access to all functionality within VS Code, including keyboard shortcuts for the most common operations.
 Here are some of the most useful ones for beginners.

 | Shortcut                 | Action                               |
 |--------------------------|--------------------------------------|